What's So Bad About Feeling Good?: Production

 The film was the first in a three-picture deal between Seaton and Universal.
 The script was written by Seaton and Robert Pirosh who had last worked together on A Day at the Races (1937).
 Filming was meant to start in 1966 but was pushed back until the following year.
 "For those of us who've been in analysis, it'll be a lot of fun," said George Peppard, who signed to play the male lead.
 His co-star was Mary Tyler Moore, then under long-term contract to Universal.

 "This picture is now comedy, influenced by the new wave," said Seaton.
 "There's not so much emphasis on the story and everything tying in anymore.
 Sometimes there's a scene almost extraneous but if it is entertaining or extraneous audiences accept this.
 Today's comedy writing mirrors the times.
 It's much harder to make people laugh today because of the world conditions.
 The young certainly don't have much to laugh about.
 So humor in film has to be so wild, so outlandish, that you can't help but laugh.
 The sophisticated humor of 20 years ago, the Noël Coward type of thing is not today.
 Not now."

 The film was shot entirely on location in New York.
 The cooperation of Mayor John Lindsay meant it was the first film to be shot in New York City Hall.

 Reception

 Filmink called it "appallingly unfunny... from some old men who had made Marx Brothers movies and tried to recapture that feeling and failed disastrously."

 Analysis

 In a September 2020 episode, This American Life compares portions of the film with themes similar to the COVID-19 pandemic, such as a suggestion to wear masks to avoid airborne contagion, and economic impacts of a virus on tax revenue.
 However, the virus in the film causes only euphoria.
+The film has also earned comparisons to the Apple TV show Pluribus, particularly how the infected become happy and strive to share the virus with others against their will; in both medias, the infected transfer the virus through kissing, as well as certain humans being immune to its effects.
+However, in the film, the virus eventually wears off and does not create a homogenous hive mind such as in Pluribus.